jannatay/hugo-blog/content/post/Still Life.md

 ---
-title: "📕 Still Life with Oysters and Lemons"
+title: "📕 How to see: on Still Life with Oysters and Lemons"
 author: "Janna Tay"
 date: 2020-05-10
 draft: false